Gaumont: Financial information

 In the first half of 2012, Gaumont recorded a profit of €7.7 million, which reversed the €0.6 million loss from the first half of 2011.
 The profit was driven by a 49% increase in revenue, which reached €50.1 million.
 The company cited the continued effects of Intouchables, which increased International revenues by 153%.

-Gaumont's current market capitalization is €164 million.
+Gaumont's market capitalization as of January 2010 is €164 million.